 This is a question that many who have had financial decisions to make have considered, some may have had an obvious answer and others less so.
-My intent with this episode is to outline the various options and help in your decision, if you have one to make.
-The answer to that question really revolves around the outcome you seek and the manner in which your advisor operates.
+The answer to that question really revolves around the outcome you seek and the manner in which you prefer your financial advisor to operate.
 For some people the way that your advisor works will be important, they will want to know how they are paid and what potential conflicts might be present in their advice.
-Others will not care one way or the other provided they get what they need in place.
+Others will not care one way or the other, provided they get what they need in place.

 Central Bank Research:

 In 2018 Central Bank of Ireland released Consultancy Paper CP116 in which they outlined proposals to make it easier for people to find the type of advice they actually seek.
 It covered many aspects such as proposals to restrict any advisor who receives commissions from calling themselves independent.
+By right, if an advisor calls him or herself an Independent Financial Advisor then they should be just that, Independent!
+Currently that is not the case.
 In addition to this they shared research they carried out on individuals:

 55% felt that their advisor had their customers’ best interests in mind when giving advice

 61% agreed that advisors & brokers primarily advise on what will pay them the most commission

 In summary only half of people feel that advisors are working in the best interests of the client, and nearly 2/3rds believe that advisors are trying to sell stuff that’ll pay them the most kick-back!
 Pretty blunt feedback there on the financial services industry here in Ireland.
 Unfortunately the industry has a long way to go, in the eyes of these respondents at least.
 I hope my efforts here are inching this major issue forward, even a little.

 What Are The Options For Getting Financial Advice: